mambawopieman/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and robustness are often more crucial than micro-optimizations."

 In more detail, this quote emphasizes that over-concern with optimizing code before it's needed can lead to complex, hard-to-understand solutions, and might not even address the actual performance bottlenecks.
 Always ensure your code works correctly and is easy to understand; optimize intelligently and based on measured data, not assumptions.

+# 2024-03-11
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive for clarity and readability to make your code maintainable and understandable by others, including your future self."

+In practice, this means adhering to consistent formatting standards, using descriptive variable names, writing comments that explain intent and complex logic, and avoiding unnecessary complexity.
+Always remember that you're not just coding for the computer, but also for the humans who will interact with your code now and in the future.
+This approach fosters collaboration, reduces bugs, and accelerates development cycles.